 Dog owners are strictly liable in Massachusetts for any harm that their animal does.
 That means that there is no need to prove fault for the owner to be responsible for your medical expenses and related damages.
 It also does not matter what steps the owner took to prevent a dog attack.
 Instead, you only have to show that the dog bit you.

 There are a few exceptions to this general rule, including trespassing and provoking the dog.
-If you or a loved one has been attacked by a dog, contact the dog bite lawyers at Jim Glaser Law for a free case evaluation.
+If you or a loved one has been attacked by a dog, contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.